It’s one of the greatest misconceptions in my opinion. While it may be true in certain instances, it’s not always the case.

 I hope we can change this and listen to each other.
 Young and old.
 Everyone, from all walks of life.

-So listen to the child, he might just surprise you with something incredible…
+So listen to the child, he or she might just surprise you with something incredible…